Ceanothus americanus: Ecology

 The flowers of C. americanus are used as food by (and the shoots host the larvae of) butterflies in the genus Celastrina, including spring azure, and summer azure; and by Erynnis martialis (mottled duskywing) and Erynnis icelus (dreamy duskywing).

 Ceanothus americanus seeds are consumed by wild turkeys and quail.

+C. americanus is highly tolerant of drought and fire.
+After being top-killed by fire, it vigorously resprouts from the undamaged rootstock.
+Fire is a management technique for the spread of the species; with repeated fire, it can become a dominant species along with prairie grasses.
+It can also colonize burned areas where it was previously absent or rare before the fire occurred.